ulab-team/ulabsite/content/project/land-policy/index.md

 - [Are Gated Communities Capturing the Lion’s Share of Metro Accessibility?]({{< ref "/publication/2024-sunwebster-lincoln/index" >}} "working paper")

-_This project is funded by Lincoln Institute of Land Policy, **Are gated communities capturing the lion's share of metro-created accessibility in Chinese cities?** (2023.03-2024.05)._
+_This project is funded by the Lincoln Institute of Land Policy, **Are gated communities capturing the lion's share of metro-created accessibility in Chinese cities?** (2023.03-2024.05)._
 {style="color: grey"}